| Activities

 européen de l’Université de Genève organised on 4 October 2006 as

-part of the Series on Europe and the European Union.
+part of the Series on Europe and the European Union. * The internal

 security concept of the European Union and its implications for the